aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering/icanvascontext/linedashpattern/_index.md

 ---
 title: ICanvasContext.LineDashPattern
 second_title: Aspose.SVG for .NET API Reference
-description: ICanvasContext property.
+description: ICanvasContext LineDashPattern property.
 Gets or sets the line dash pattern.
 Can be set to null or an empty array to be disabled
 type: docs
 weight: 130
 url: /net/aspose.svg.rendering/icanvascontext/linedashpattern/